 - Pain in the upper right abdomen (liver).

-- Shoulder, neck, and other upper body pain (this pain also originates in the liver).
+- Shoulder, neck, and other upper body pain.
+(This pain also starts in the liver.)

 - Nausea and vomiting.